What Is a Credit Report and Why Is It Important?

-I still remember the TV commercial with a band, dressed as pirates, singing about how a hacker stole the lead singer’s identity.
-The singer now had to serve chowder to tourists because he had no credit.
-The commercial was for FreeCreditReport.com, which isn’t actually free.
-But the great thing about these commercials (aside from the catchy tunes) is that they made you think about getting a copy of your credit report.
+I still remember the TV commercial with a band, dressed as pirates, singing about how a hacker stole the identity of the lead singer, and how the singer now had to serve chowder to tourists because he had no credit.

+So what is a credit report, anyway?
 Let’s talk about what a credit report is, why it’s important, and how to read it.

-What is a Credit Report?
+What Is a Credit Report?

 A credit report provides information about your credit history.
 It indicates what type of credit you use, how long your accounts have been open or closed, and whether you pay your bills on time.
 This is important because lenders use this information to determine how much credit they should consider giving you.

 What’s on Your Credit Report?

 A hard inquiry indicates that you have requested more credit, such as when you apply for a new student loan, mortgage, or car loan.
 These inquiries will alter your credit score.
-As such, if you’re shopping for rates, you should have the inquiries grouped together to prevent a decrease to your credit score.
+As such, if you’re shopping for rates, you should have the inquiries grouped together to prevent a decrease in your credit score.
 If all the inquiries are in the same two-week period, they count as one.

 A soft inquiry, on the other hand, is made by employers or others (such as insurance companies or landlords) who do not seek to give you credit.
 As such, a soft inquiry won’t influence your credit score.